-From January 1, 2014 through April 4, 2014, (the date of the filing of our registration statement on Form S-8), we issued and sold to employees, consultants and other service providers an aggregate of 607,392 shares of common stock upon the exercise of options under the 2004 Equity Incentive Plan at exercise prices ranging from \$0.12 to \$10.12 per share, for an aggregate exercise price of approximately \$0.7 million.
+From April 1, 2014 through April 4, 2014 (the date of the filing of our registration statement on Form S-8), we issued and sold to employees, consultants and other service providers an aggregate of 31,445 shares of common stock upon the exercise of options under the 2004 Equity Incentive Plan at exercise prices ranging from \$0.12 to \$4.84 per share, for an aggregate exercise price of approximately \$23 thousand.
 These issuances were undertaken in reliance upon the exemption from registration requirements of Rule 701 of the Securities Act.

-On February 20, 2014, we issued warrants to purchase 177,865 shares of common stock to accredited investors in connection with entering into a loan and security agreement at an exercise price of \$10.12 per share.
+From April 1, 2014 through June 30, 2014, we issued an aggregate of 161,979 shares of common stock upon the exercise of common stock warrants held by certain investors to purchase 165,040 shares of common stock under the cash or cashless exercise method with an exercise price of \$0.65 per share in accordance with the terms of the warrants.
 These issuances did not involve a public offering and were undertaken in reliance upon Section 4(a)(2) of the Securities Act.